-This week we’re featuring two discussions of Anne Alstott & Ganesh Sitaraman’s The Public Option:
+This week we’re featuring two discussions of Anne Alstott & Ganesh Sitaraman’s The Public Option.
+Here is the other post.

 Working people in the United States are fragmented by race, gender, ethnicity, religion, and status.
 We are also stratified by the law itself—specifically the extent to which we are entitled to labor and employment rights.
 Some workers have the right to take a new job when and where they want, to organize their workplaces, and to earn overtime pay.
 Others, due to their income, occupation, or location, have none of these rights.
 We live in a society in which, all too often, decent working conditions are treated as special dispensations, not fundamental rights.